kjaymiller/kjaymiller.com/content/create-a-custom-query-in-the-github-issues-client.md

 ---
+date: 2023-04-26 17:04:00-07:00
+description: I recently discovered how to create custom queries for my GitHub issues using a simple JSON format.
+Want to learn how I did it and see what new insights it brought?
+tags:
+- github
+- vscode
+- extensions
+- TIL
 title: Create a Custom Query in the GitHub Issues Client
-date: 2023-04-26 17:04:00-07:00
-tags: [github, vscode, extensions, TIL]
 ---

 Did you know that you can create a custom query for your GitHub issues and PRs?